Dipping in the Ganges

 me to grips with what is real and what is fantasy.
 Most people do not live in the country, and do not know the ways of country living.

 They would rather drink heavily filtered water, along polluted and crumbling

-pipes, and then the chlorine and other chemicals added to make it taste
+pipes, and then the chlorine and other chemicals is added to make it taste

 acceptable.
-This is considered city water, and preferable to the water off the
+This is considered purified city water, and preferable to the water off the

-there are no animals, there is nothing entering the water from the sides of the
+there are no farm animals, there is nothing entering the water from the sides of the

 river bank, and there is frankly no water.
 For water in nature is a living